Miltos-90/Classification_of_Digital_Spectrometer_Signals/README.md

+# Signal Classification from the Green Bank Telescope

 ## Introduction

 The Breakthrough Listen instrument at the Green Bank Telescope (GBT) is a digital spectrometer, which takes incoming raw data from the telescope (amounting to hundreds of TB per day) and performs a Fourier Transform to generate a spectrogram.
 These spectrograms, also referred to as filterbank files, or dynamic spectra, consist of measurements of signal intensity as a function of frequency and time.